What is 1,4-Dioxane?

 In 2019 and 2020, elected officials from the City of Ann Arbor, Scio Township, Ann Arbor Township, and Washtenaw County held forums to discuss the option of pursuing Superfund designation for the dioxane plume , which would place the Environmental Protection Agency (EPA) in charge of cleanup activities at the site instead of the State of Michigan.
 HRWC informed these discussions and remains committed to the legal negotiations as the current best way forward.
 No decision has yet been made by the affected communities to pursue Superfund status.

-Scientific monitoring shows that, despite prolonged attempts to mitigate the spread of the of the dioxane plume, it continues to grow.
+Scientific monitoring shows that, despite prolonged attempts to mitigate the spread of the of the dioxane plume, it continues to grow, threatening area residents, the river, and the connected ecosystem.

 What HRWC is doing